 You need to know the Texas labor laws and regulations before moving forward with your Texas employment contract.

 Texas is an at-will employment state.
 There are also exceptions to the at-will employment rules.

-Minimum Wage Laws in Texas
+Minimum Wage ($/hr)

 For minors to work under Texas law, employment certificates are not required.
-Age certification is also not required, however, on request an age certificate must be provided for minors under 18.
+Age certification is also not required.
+However, on request, an age certificate must be provided for minors under 18.

 Employees exempt from the overtime provisions of the federal Fair Labor Standards Act must be paid at least once a month in Texas.
 Other employees must be paid at least twice a month.